Rishikashyap007/Sneaker-Store--Clone/README.md

 - **JavaScript:** The programming language for implementing interactivity.

-- **Google Fonts:** The Roboto font is used for a modern and clean look.
+- **Google Fonts:** The Roboto font is used for a modern and clean look..

 ## Live Demo